PowerShell/PSScriptAnalyzer/CustomizedRuleDocumentation.md

 2. Output type should be DiagnosticRecord:
 [OutputType([Microsoft.Windows.Powershell.ScriptAnalyzer.Generic.DiagnosticRecord[]])]

-3. Make sure the function takes either a Token or an Ast as a parameter
+3. Make sure each function takes either a Token or an Ast as a parameter
 ```
 Param
     (